1 min read

 She also points out that the uptake is likely to accelerate now there is less need for consents to connect users living in shared driveways.

-New Zealand is about four years into the first phase of a fibre roll-out which will eventually reach 75 percent of the country.
+New Zealand is about four years into the first phase of a nationwide fibre roll-out which will eventually reach 75 percent of the country.
 A second phase, now in planning, will take that to over 80 percent.

 The 20 percent uptake rate after four years compares with the world’s most enthusiastic fibre adopters.
 The seven countries with the highest fibre penetration are, in order, Switzerland, Denmark, Netherlands, Norway, Korea, Iceland and Sweden.
 In each case the uptake was at a similar 20 percent level or lower four years in to those country’s fibre projects.